-- 2. Scenario 2: Allocation of the 450-470 MHz band exclusively to IMT all existing licensees in the 450-470 MHz band move to other bands within defined timeframes; and - 3.
+- Scenario 1: No allocation of the 450-470 MHz band to IMT current licensees in the band stay and no IMT plans are made; - Scenario 2: Allocation of the 450-470 MHz band exclusively to IMT all existing licensees in the 450-470 MHz band move to other bands within defined timeframes; and - 3.
 Scenario 3: Partial allocation of the 450-470 MHz band to IMT some parts of the 450-470 MHz band are allocated to IMT services; other parts remain with current allocation.
 The viability of this scenario is subject to interference trials.

 Any geographical split of IMT450 and non-IMT technologies is possible in general, but not recommended due to large separation distances between these technologies.
-The three scenarios are discussed in the following:
+The three scenarios identified are as follows:

-8.3.5.1 Scenario 1: No allocation of the 450-470 MHz band to IMT
+8.3.6.1 Scenario 1: No allocation of the 450-470 MHz band to IMT

-8.3.5.1.1 Benefits
+8.3.6.1.1 Benefits

 The main rationale for scenario 1 (no allocation of 450-470 MHz to IMT) is to avoid disrupting the critical services deployed in the 450-470 MHz band.
 Indeed, the band currently carries radio communications for essential public and private services.
 Networks for emergency response, rail traffic management and police forces are key critical services in the band.
-Therefore, scenario 1 avoids all costs and uncertainty that may result from migrating critical services and a large installed base of network equipments and terminals to other bands.
+Therefore, scenario 1 avoids all costs and uncertainty that may result from migrating critical services and a large installed base of network equipment and terminals to other bands.

-8.3.5.1.2 Costs
+8.3.6.1.2 Costs